Dear Emma Roberts,

-It seems so long ago that you pulled up to my NJ residence in your limousine, yet it feels like just yesterday that I saw your Hollywood smile and unblemished skin for the first time in person.
+It seems so long ago that you pulled up to my NJ residence in your limousine, yet it feels like just yesterday that I saw your Hollywood smile and unblemished skin in person for the first time.
 We’ve been together awhile now, and things are starting to get serious.
-But we’re not like other couples – rather than finding ourselves stuck in a rut, we keep the relationship fresh by trying new things.
+But we’re not like other couples—rather than finding ourselves stuck in a rut, we keep the relationship fresh by trying new things.
 Instead of letting feelings build up, we know how to talk about them as they develop.
 We deal with everything as mature, understanding adults.

 This is where I belong, Emma Roberts.
-I belong with regular people – people that fantasize about everything I just talked about on a daily basis.
+I belong with regular people—people who fantasize about everything mentioned above on a daily basis.

-So, to save you the pain, and to save myself the mental distress, I will not date you, Emma Roberts.
-I regret to inform you that it will most likely not work out between us.
+So, to save you the pain—and to save myself the mental distress—I will not date you, Emma Roberts.
+I regret to inform you that it will probably not work out between us.
 But at least now you are aware of what could be.

 With much love and adoration,